 Foot & Ankle Center of Illinois offers complete diabetic foot care services to protect the long-term health of your feet.
 Our surgeons are certified wound care specialists and experts in limb salvation.
 Our goal is to get the wound closed fast, reduce further complications, and avoid amputation.

 We take a comprehensive approach to diagnose and treat common foot-related issues that develop due to diabetes, including nerve damage and skin ulcers.

-Each year, patients with diabetes who qualify under Medicare Part B may acquire on e pair of depth-inlay shoes and three pairs of inserts or one pair of custom-molded shoes (including inserts) and two additional pairs of inserts.
-Schedule a consultation today at the Foot & Ankle Center of Illinois online or by calling the office nearest you in Springfield, Decatur, Taylorville, Carlinville, Shelbyville, and Sullivan, Illinois.
+Each year, patients with diabetes who qualify under Medicare Part B may acquire one pair of depth-inlay shoes and three pairs of inserts or one pair of custom-molded shoes (including inserts) and two additional pairs of inserts.
+Medicare and Medicare hybrids cover diabetic shoes as a part of the insurance plan.

 Diabetic Foot Care Q & A